-Other problems encountered include the absence of committee consultants and Computer experts in library automation, a lack of infrastructure facilities poor (communication facilities and irregular power supply, the poor library) environment and the small amount of information contained in libraries
+Other problems encountered include the absence of committee consultants and computer experts in library automation, a lack of infrastructural facilities, poor communication facilities and irregular power supply.

 Automation in University Libraries: Mirage or Reality?

 Library automation and its attendant digital technologies present new opportunities and challenges to libraries to enhance their services.
 Some of the cultural functions of libraries are changing in the digital age and providing promising opportunities for the acquisition, organization and bibliographic control of the available vast knowledge.
 However, automation is the reality of 21st century and any library that ignores its capability in transforming the information environment is at risk of losing ground.
 Libraries, the repositories of human knowledge have been striving to improve their productivity through the use of computers (Fauty, 1994).
 The library is the heart of the educational enterprise and also the reservoir of knowledge communicated through information resources.
 Information is fast becoming a vital national resource that determines the direction of any nation.
 Therefore, librarians and documentarist must be conversant with development in information and its communication technologies for the organization and dissemination of information in order to increase knowledge and improve scholarship.